3 Reasons Why Synchronizing Digital Advice Can Help Advisors Win the Gold

 Access new clients

 Digital advice may offer traditional firms a cost-effective way to reach currently untapped client categories.
 Millennials and others in the accumulation phase of their life are attracted to digital solutions, especially if they offer a cost-effective and largely self-directed way to help them make progress towards financial goals.
 Those same client groups will benefit from the upcoming generational wealth transfer in the next two decades.
 By building these relationships early, advisors will be well-positioned as account balances will grow over time.

 Technology allows advisors to create scalable and cost-effective service models for accounts of all sizes.
 By tailoring the service level and the fee to match the underlying client needs, and taking advantage of automation and process streamlining where appropriate, advisors have the ability to add value and contribute to their bottom-line.

-An integrated solution also comes with potential for greater efficiency.
+An integrated solution also comes with the potential for greater efficiency.
 A stand-alone digital platform forces the advisor to work in two or more different programs to access relevant data.
 However, an integrated digital platform means that the advisor does not have to switch between different screens to manage digital and traditional accounts.
 Add the possibility of lowering the front-office costs through the use of web portals, video conferencing and instant messaging, and you have a compelling case for integrating digital advice into your wealth management platform.

 In order to maximize the benefits of investing in integrated technology, wealth managers must follow a disciplined process of planning and implementation.